FabricMC/fabric-docs/players/installing-java/windows.md

 ## 3. Run the installer!

 Follow the steps in the installer to install Java 17.
-When you reach this page, you should set the following features to “Entire feature will be installed on local hard drive”:
+When you reach this page, you should set the following features to "Entire feature will be installed on local hard drive":

 - `Set JAVA_HOME environment variable` - This will be added to your PATH.
 - `JavaSoft (Oracle) registry keys`